lyjia/lyjia.github.io/_posts/2019-02-21-stupid-ruby-tricks-missy-elliot-comparisons.md

 #### Why would we do this?

-The short answer is that it prevents us from getting our comparison `==`s mixed up with our assignment `=`s: when you flip the comparators.
+The short answer is that it prevents us from getting our comparison `==`s mixed up with our assignment `=`s.
 For example, in the snippet below:

 {% highlight ruby %}
 if the_meaning_of_life = 42